-- School counselor and district Reset Room staff are trained resources for supporting students that are dysregulated. - Our Principal, School Counselor and SPED Director will work with staff to identify and take steps to reduce antecedent events and triggers.
-Staff will be better able to recognize these events or triggers because of the smaller number of students in cohorts. - Teachers and School Counselor have created structured and scheduled SEL time in specific health and "success classes" to incorporate proactive daily routines. - SPED Director/principal will help teachers build skills similar to Collaborative Problem Solving framework - Staff are trained to ensure use of de-escalation strategies, provide lagging skill instruction, and implement alternatives to restraint and seclusion. - Staff are continuing professional development related to developing and maintaining their own level of self-regulation and resilience to enable them to remain calm and able to support struggling students as well as colleagues. - Principal/School Counselor will provide alternative space for a student needing isolation and will have access to District Reset Room (remotely) - If a student becomes dysregulated, escalated, or is exhibiting self-regulatory challenges, staff should: - OUse empathetic and calming verbal interactions - o Use the least restrictive interventions possible to maintain physical safety for the student and staff. - oldentify a clean and safe alternative space that maintains physical safety for the student and staff. - o Ensure physical distancing and separation occur to the maximum extent possible. - Maintain student dignity throughout and following the incident. - Wash hands after a close interaction. - Note the interaction on the appropriate contact log. - olf unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs. - o Spaces that are used to de-escalate behaviors will be appropriately cleaned and sanitized prior to another stable cohort use.

-o Reusable PPE will be cleaned and sanitized after each episode of physical intervention.
+Reset Room staff will be working with classes and students daily through structured and scheduled SEL time as well as one on one.

+If a student becomes dysregulated, escalated, or is exhibiting self-regulatory challenges, staff should:

+- Use empathetic and calming verbal interactions - Use the least restrictive interventions possible to maintain physical safety for the student and staff. - Identify a clean and safe alternative space that maintains physical safety for the student and staff. - Ensure physical distancing and separation occur to the maximum extent possible. - Maintain student dignity throughout and following the incident. - Wash hands after a close interaction. - Note the interaction on the appropriate contact log. - If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs. - Spaces that are used to de-escalate behaviors will be appropriately cleaned and sanitized prior to another stable cohort use. - Reusable PPE will be cleaned and sanitized after each episode of physical intervention.